zedlopez/ifm/Writing with Inform.md

 > phrase: {ph_exactlymatches} if (text) exactly matches the text (text):
 >
 > This condition is true if the second text matches the first, starting at the beginning and finishing at the end.
-This appears to be the same as testing if one is equal to the other, but that's not quite true: for example,
->
->     if "[score]" exactly matches the text "[best score]", ...
->
-> is true if the score and best score currently print out as the same text, which will be true if they are currently equal as numbers; but
->
->     if "[score]" is "[best score]", ...
->
-> is never true – these are different texts, even if they sometimes look the same.
+Both texts are read in substituted form.

 We can also find exactly *where* in the text the match occurred.